pramodn02/mifosx/INSTALL.md

   *Note:* Read through the following as you step through the AWS Wizard

-  - You are automatically brought to Step 2 on the wizard, by default a 'micro' instance is selected, you may need to select a 'General Purpose' m1.small as the t1.micro's memory is right on the edge of whats needed to support MySQL, Tomcat 7 + Mifos Platform
+  - You are automatically brought to Step 2 on the wizard, by default a 'micro' instance is selected, you may need to select a 'General Purpose' m1.small as the t1.micro's memory is right on the edge of whats needed to support MySQL, Tomcat 7 + Fineract Platform
   - Use default settings for steps 3 to 5 until you reach step 6 configure security group.
   - If your first time using AWS you should use the create new security group option and add the following 'rules' to the security group:
     - SSH (PORT 22), MYSQL (3306), HTTPS (443), Custom TCP Rule (8443) all with a 'Source' value of 'Anywhere'
   - Click 'Review and Launch'
   - You will be asked to use a 'keypair' which you will need to SSH onto the new instance, if this is your first time create a new keypair, be srue to download it and store in place as you will need it later, otherwise use an existing keypair.
   - When the instance starts, the following should be available at:
-    - Platform application should be available @ https://[public DNS]:8443/mifosng-provider/api/v1/offices?tenantIdentifier=default&pretty=true
+    - Platform application should be available @ https://[public DNS]:8443/fineract-provider/api/v1/offices?tenantIdentifier=default&pretty=true
     - Community app should be available @ https://[public DNS]:8443/community-app
     - API docs should be available @ https://[public DNS]:8443/api-docs/apiLive.htm